 In most conditions you will find there’s a large colony of New Zealand sea lions interacting or sleeping on the beach.
 This species is the world’s rarest Sea Lion and is only now rebuilding its mainland population, after being hunted to virtual extinction over 200 years ago.

-Take care around the seals and sea lions, keep your distance, they can move very fast and if you are in a group don’t surround them.
+Take care around the sea lions, keep your distance, they can move very fast and if you are in a group don’t surround them.
 They also frequently spend time lazing and sleeping in the sand dunes so take care if you venture off the beach!

 Surat Bay was named after the sailing ship the “Surat” that was shipwrecked here on New Years Day in 1874.